davnicwil/react-frontload/README.md

 #### Load data asynchronously into your React components.
 Works on both client and server render.

-> A critical bug which caused issues with multiple server renders happening in parallel was fixed in v1.0.5. **Upgrade immediately to v1.0.5**!
-It has the same API as previous versions, so will 'just work'.
+> A bug which caused issues with multiple server renders happening in parallel was fixed in v1.0.5.
+> **Upgrade immediately to v1.0.5**!
+It has the same API as previous versions, so will just work with your existing code.

 Client render                   | Server render :------------------------------:|:-----------------------------: